 The Feasibility Study Report shall also include a request that the Interconnection Requester, after reviewing the results of the Feasibility Study, notify the Interconnecting Utility regarding whether the Interconnection Requester would like to proceed with the interconnection Application.
 If the Interconnection Requester decides not to proceed with the Application, or if the Interconnection Requester does not notify the Interconnecting Utility within 15 business days, the Interconnecting Utility may consider the Application withdrawn.

 Cost reconciliation.
 Within 15 business days of submittal of the Feasibility Study Report, the Interconnecting Utility shall provide to the Interconnection Requester an invoice that includes a breakdown of the actual cost to perform the Feasibility Study.
 The Interconnection Requester must pay the full cost of the Feasibility Study.
-The Interconnecting Utility shall base all study fees on actual costs, which include, but are not limited to, salaries, overheads, and out-of-pocket costs including costs billed by other entities for new studies or portions thereof which the Interconnecting Utility does not itself perform [see 5.
+The Interconnecting Utility shall base all study fees on actual costs, which include, but are not limited to, salaries, overheads, and out-of-pocket costs including costs billed by other entities for new studies or portions thereof which the Interconnecting Utility does not itself perform [see 5.511(G)].
 If the cost of the Feasibility Study exceeds the deposit, the Interconnection Requester must pay the invoiced amount (cost of the Feasibility Study minus the deposit), without interest, within 25 business days of receipt of the invoice or resolution of any dispute.
-If the deposit exceeds the cost of the Feasibility Study, the Interconnecting Utility shall refund such excess, without interest, within business days of submittal of the Feasibility Study Report.
+If the deposit exceeds the cost of the Feasibility Study, the Interconnecting Utility shall refund such excess, without interest, within 35 business days of submittal of the Feasibility Study Report.

 If a Feasibility Study shows no potential adverse impacts on the electric system, and no additional facilities are required, the Interconnecting Utility shall send the Interconnection Requester an executable Interconnection Agreement within 5 business days after receiving confirmation from the Interconnection Requester that it would like to proceed with the interconnection.
 A model Interconnection Agreement and associated Technical Requirements and Operator Protocols will be provided by the Board; however, the Interconnecting Utility and the Interconnection Requester may voluntarily enter into different arrangements.